JohnnyHobo/MikeOS-CLib/README.md

 If you want to load a file to memory, you must use a block returned by malloc.

 ##### Do I need to check the return value of malloc()? #####
-Yes, there is a limited amount of memory available and the memory manager is likely to fail if you attempted to allocate too much memory.
+Yes, there is a limited amount of memory available and the memory manager will fail if you attempted to allocate too much memory.